hephaestus-compiler-project/types-bug-study-artifact/README.md

 i.e., computing the correlation between various aspects of the examined bugs (e.g., correlation between bug causes and lines of code affected by a fix).
-To print the lift cores for every combination, use the option `--all`.

-Furthermore, you can set the number of pairs to print to display by providing the `--limit` option.
+You can set the number of pairs to print by providing the `--limit` option.
-The option `--threshold` is used to display pairs whose lift score is greater than the given option. a threshold with `--threshold` option, and a population threshold with `--ithreshold`.
+The option `--threshold` is used to display pairs whose lift score is greater than the given option.
 Finally,
 `--ithreshold`
 sets a population threshold that pairs must exceed.